United States presidential election: Electoral College

-Article Two of the Constitution originally established the method of presidential elections, including the creation of the Electoral College, the result of a compromise between those constitutional framers who wanted the Congress to choose the president, and those who preferred a national popular vote.
+Article Two of the Constitution originally established the method of presidential elections, including the creation of the Electoral College.
+This was the result of a compromise between those constitutional framers who wanted Congress to choose the president and those who preferred a national popular vote.

 As set forth in Article Two, each state is allocated a number of electors equal to the number of its delegates in both houses of Congress, combined.
 In 1961, the ratification of the Twenty-Third Amendment granted a number of electors to the District of Columbia, an amount equal to the number of electors allocated to the least populous state.
 However, U.S. territories are not allocated electors, and therefore are not represented in the Electoral College.

-State legislatures
+State legislatures - direct election

 Constitutionally, the legislature of each state determines how its electors are chosen; Article II, Section 1, Clause 2 states that each state shall appoint electors "in such Manner as the Legislature Thereof May Direct".
-During the first presidential election in 1789, only 6 of the 13 original states chose electors by any form of popular vote.
+During the first presidential election in 1789, in four of the 11 states of the time, the electors were elected directly by voters.
+In two others, a hybrid system was used where both the voters and the state legislatures took part in electing the electors.
+In five, the state legislatures themselves elected the electors.

-Gradually throughout the years, the states began conducting popular elections to choose their slate of electors.
-In 1800, only five of the 16 states chose electors by a popular vote; by 1824, after the rise of Jacksonian democracy, the proportion of states that chose electors by popular vote had sharply risen to 18 out of 24 states.
-This gradual movement toward greater democratization coincided with a gradual decrease in property restrictions for the franchise.
+Gradually more states began conducting popular elections to choose their slate of electors.
+In 1800, five of the 16 states chose electors by a popular vote; by 1824, after the rise of Jacksonian democracy, 18 of the 24 states chose electors by popular vote.
+(In most cases simple state-wide plurality is sufficient to elect a general ticket using popular vote.
+But in the first presidential election in 1789, for example, some states used "open" list block voting; Maryland used block voting but had guaranteed seats for different parts of the state; Virginia elected its 12 electors by first-past-the-post voting contest in 12 districts.
+Other states later used multi-member districts, each covering a part of the state, to elect their electors.)

+This movement toward greater democratization coincided with a gradual decrease in property restrictions for the franchise.
 By 1840, only one of the 26 states (South Carolina) still selected electors by the state legislature.
+Every other state was electing its electors by general ticket plurality voting state-wide.
+By 1872 no states elected their electors using the state legislature - all the states had switched to the general ticket method, Colorado having been the last hold-out.
+And today only two states - Maine and Nebraska - elect at least some of their electors through a different method than that general ticket method, in their cases it is First-past-the-post voting in districts covering part of the state.